Lincyaw/lincyaw.github.io/_pages/about.md

 My research interests include Software Testing, AIops/Devops, and AI4SE.

 # 🔥 News {#news}
+- *2025.10*: &nbsp;🎉🎉 Our paper "A Goal-Driven Survey on Root Cause Analysis" has preprint available on Arxiv!
 - *2025.10*: &nbsp;🎉🎉 Our paper "An Empirical Study of SOTA RCA Models: From Oversimplified Benchmarks to Realistic Failures" has preprint available on Arxiv!
 - *2025.09*: &nbsp;🎉🎉 Our paper "Triangle: Empowering Incident Triage with Multi-Agent" has been directly accepted by ASE 2025!
 - *2024.09*: &nbsp;🎉🎉 I have been invited to serve on the Artifact Reviewer Program Committee for TACAS 2025.